Flip-sort and combinatorial aspects of pop-stack sorting: Best cases of flip-sort: permutations with low cost

 $1$- and $2$-pop-stack-sortable permutations are shown by the red and the blue frames in the pop-stack-sorting tree in Figure~\ref{fig:tree}.

 Several results concerning $k$-pop-stack-sortability are known:

-\begin{itemize} \item Avis and Newborn~\cite{AvisNewborn81} proved that a permutation is $1$-pop-stack-sortable if and only if it is layered\footnote{A layered permutation is an increasing sequence of falls.}. \item Pudwell and Smith~\cite{PudwellSmith19} found a structural characterization of $2$-pop-stack-sortable permutations, as well as a bijection between such permutations and \textit{polyominoes on a twisted cylinder of width~$3$} (see~\cite{AleksandrowiczAsinowskiBarequet13}).
+\begin{itemize} \item Avis and Newborn~\cite{AvisNewborn81} proved that a permutation is $1$-pop-stack-sortable if and only if it is layered\footnote{A layered permutation is a direct sum of its falls, for example $321|654|87$.
+See also Definition~\ref{def:lay} below.}. \item Pudwell and Smith~\cite{PudwellSmith19} found a structural characterization of $2$-pop-stack-sortable permutations, as well as a bijection between such permutations and \textit{polyominoes on a twisted cylinder of width~$3$} (see~\cite{AleksandrowiczAsinowskiBarequet13}).
 Moreover, they proved that the generating function for $2$-pop-stack-sortable permutations is rational (we shall reprove their result below). \item Claesson and Gu{\dh}mundsson~\cite{ClaessonGudhmundsson17} generalized the latter result showing that for each fixed~$k$, the generating function for $k$-pop-stack-sortable permutations is rational. \end{itemize}